rcazzara/seldovia/_people/Waterbury_Family.md

 The Waterbury family line in Seldovia begins with Russell Seville, Sr.

-**Russell Waterbury, Sr. was born October 6, 1885 in Minnesota.
+**Russell Waterbury, Sr.Â was born October 6, 1885 in Minnesota.
 His father, Thomas, was from Canada and his mother, Zulina, from New York.
 He lived in Wrangell in 1917 when he registered for the US Military draft in WWI.
 He listed his occupation as Marine Fireman, and he worked